Taiyelolu1/LA-Crime-Analysis/README.md

 * **Report Delay Band**: This groups the time difference between the time the crime occurred and when it was reported to give a clearer picture of the time gap.

 Helper columns were created for the Age Band and Report Delay Band for proper sorting to help when visualizing the data.

+**Measures**
+* **Total Crimes**: This counts the total records of crimes recorded between 2020-2025.
+* **Most Affected Area**: This shows the community with the highest crime records.
+* **Avg Victim Age**: This was created to get insights on the average age of crime victims.
+* **Peak Crime Time**: This shows the time of the day with the highest crime activities recorded based on the grouping of the timestamps.
+* **Top Crime Type**: This shows the top crime types based on the number of records.
+* **Previous Year Crimes**: This counts the total number of crimes for each of the previous years.
+This is to be used in calculating the YoY % Crime Change.
+* **YoY % Crime Change**: This visualizes the percentage change in crime rate from one year to another.